Rediscovering Joy — Companion Workbook

 Movement Five

-Lost Connections & the Third-Period Test
+Lost Connections & Building Social Skills

 • Lost Connections by Johann Hari: depression is often rooted in disconnection, not just brain chemistry.